Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Depending on the point in the academic year when you withdraw, the University may recalculate the tuition fee due for the year.

 If you do change course, this counts as an “interruption in studies”.
-This will trigger a demand from the Student Loans Company for any outstanding grant or loan before they will allow a student further maintenance or tuition fee funding.
+This will trigger a demand from the Student Loans Company for any outstanding grant or loan before they will allow you further maintenance or tuition fee funding.
 If you have any questions contact studentfunding@sussex.ac.uk.

 Temporary withdrawal on health grounds

-If you withdraw on health grounds, you are automatically entitled to an additional 60 days of funding from the date of last attendance.
+If you withdraw on health grounds, you are automatically entitled to an additional 60 days of funding from your last date of attendance.
 Holiday periods as well as term time are counted within this 60 day period.
-Depending on the date of last attendance, you may receive a funding award after you have taken temporary withdrawal.
+Depending on your last date of attendance, you may receive a funding award after you have taken temporary withdrawal.
 If so, you will not have been charged fees for this period.

 Claiming State Benefits whilst on temporary withdrawal